colinkeenan/rentap.js/README.md

 2. Click the 3-vertical-dot Google Chrome menu and choose More Tools -> Create Shortcut...
 3. Checkmark "Open As Window" if you want it to look like a separate ap instead of a tab
 4. Find the desktop file created by Google Chrome: `grep "Rental Application" ~/.local/share/applications/*desktop`
-5. Find the Exec command in the desktop file using the file found in the previous step.
+5. Find the Exec command in the desktop file just found.
 For example, `grep Exec ~/.local/share/applications/chrome-onobjhkphejolhnnbkgckmkjhpoelkgh-Default.desktop`
 6. Create `rentap` with the following code in it where the last line is the Exec command found in the previous step.

     ```bash